 - SEC.
-11. Section 26806 of the Education Code is amended to read: - 26806. (a) The normal form of retirement benefit under this part is a lump-sum payment.
+12. Section 26806 of the Education Code is amended to read: - 26806. (a) The normal form of retirement benefit under this part is a lump-sum payment.
+Upon distribution of the lump-sum payment to the participant, no further benefits shall be payable from the plan with respect to the Cash Balance Benefit Program. - (b) This section shall remain in effect only until January 1, 2012, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2012, deletes or extends that date. - SEC.
+13. Section 26806 is added to the Education Code, to read: - 26806. (a) The normal form of retirement benefit under this part is a lump-sum payment.
 Upon distribution of the lump-sum payment to the participant, no further benefits shall be payable from the plan with respect to the Cash Balance Benefit Program.
-The Effective January 1, 2011, the lump-sum payment shall not be payable before 180 days have elapsed following the date of termination of employment. - (b) The application to receive the normal form of a retirement benefit shall be automatically canceled if the participant performs creditable service as an employee of an employer, as an employee of a third party, or as an independent contractor within the California public school system within 180 days following the date of termination of employment.

-- SEC.
-12. Section 7500.5 is added to the Government Code, to read: - 7500.5. (a) In order to safeguard the integrity and soundness of public retirement systems, ensure prompt delivery of benefits and related services to the participants and their beneficiaries, and minimize employer expenses, state and local public retirement systems shall administer retirement benefits in accordance with the principles articulated in this section.
+Effective January 1, 2012, the lump-sum payment shall not be payable before 180 days have elapsed following the date of termination of employment. - (b) The application to receive the normal form of a retirement benefit shall be automatically canceled if the participant performs creditable service as an employee of an employer, as an employee of a third party, or as an independent contractor within the California public school system within 180 days following the date of termination of employment. - (c) This section shall become operative on January 1, 2012. - SEC.
+14. Section 7500.5 is added to the Government Code, to read: - 7500.5. (a) In order to safeguard the integrity and soundness of public retirement systems, ensure prompt delivery of benefits and related services to the participants and their beneficiaries, and minimize employer expenses, state and local public retirement systems shall administer retirement benefits in accordance with the principles articulated in this section.
 Nothing in this section shall be construed to limit the Legislature's authority to adopt more restrictive benefit provisions applicable to a state or local public retirement system.